Legislators Hear Energy, Environment Policy Concerns

 Small Business Owners

 Brown noted that three of the legislators at the meeting—Cohen, Needleman, and Formica—are small business owners.
+You need to keep up the pressure.
+The squeaky wheel gets the grease.

 "It's good to have leadership on these committees with small business experience," he said.